mitre/caldera/README.md

 # CALDERA

-CALDERA is an automated adversary emulation system, built on the ATT&CK framework, that performs post-compromise adversarial behavior inside computer networks.
+CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/), that performs post-compromise adversarial behavior inside computer networks.
 It is intended for both red and blue teams.

 CALDERA requires Python 3.6+ to run and is designed on top of the asyncio library.